Dr. Lemmo’s clinical experiences with DCA: intravenous and oral.

 We have to first remember that DCA is considered an environmental hazardous chemical of which chronic use has been shown in mice to be damaging to the liver and induce cancer growth.
 Ironically, the DCA doses used in animal toxicology experiments are very similar to those used clinically or as a medicine for the chronic or acute treatment of metabolic or cardiovascular diseases.
 So for patients who are considering long-term use of DCA, and especially in those who are using DCA for reducing their cancer recurrence risks (i.e. long-term users), this may be something to consider.

 The more common side-effect which I see in practice is numbness & tingling symptoms.
 In my experience, this effect has been reversible upon discontinuation and we have patients who have been using DCA for over 2 years.
 We have not seen any point of concern thus far.
-Older patients may be more sensitive to these side-effects than younger patients.
+Older and more frail patients may be more sensitive to these side-effects than younger patients.
 In unmonitored patients, there has been a recent published case where DCA caused very bad numbness and severe brain irritation (i.e. encephalopathy) in a patient with metastatic melanoma after using DCA for only 1 month (1200mg/day) along with high doses of vitamin A (150,000 IU/day) and it took over 8 months for the person to recover which involved physical therapy.
 I have not personally seen this.
 A personal communication with the author of this reported revealed that the patient had lived for over 3 years with this metastatic disease which, by conventional standards, is considered extremely impressive (i.e. above average).
 Nonetheless, it is strongly advised that patients need to be medically monitored while using DCA!

 Some of the published data